 In order to achieve real progress on a global and widespread level, a key ingredient to the success of this is for all countries and their people to start on the same footing.
 We believe this starts with good food.
 Good food fuels our ability to solve our hardest problems.
 Only if we are healthy and strong can we hold those in power accountable, fight injustice at all levels and stand up for the vulnerable.
 We need to be strong, of mind and body, to face the challenges of the new decade.
 To be at our best we must have good food, first.
 That said, getting all countries on a level footing with the most developed parts of the world is complex and requires much work.

 Using East Timor as an example, we are looking at a country where half of the population lives below poverty level, over 40% remains illiterate and the average age is 17.5 years.
 For decades, the situation in East Timor has been characterised by war and oppression.
-Many factors will be pivotal in the development of East Timor, including the establishment of political and economic stability and quality education of the young generations..
+Many factors will be pivotal in the development of East Timor, including the establishment of political and economic stability and quality education of the young generations.
 Perhaps most important will be the successful development of currently poor child growth and effective health interventions.
 Hunger is arguably the country’s most urgent problem affecting nearly the whole population.
-Relative to the WHO standards, 57.7 percent of children under the age of five were classified as being stunted with the condition continuing throughout childhood and adolescence.
+Relative to the WHO standards, 57.7 percent of children under the age of five were classified as being stunted, a condition that follows them through childhood and adolescence.
 The average height and weight for these children tracks below the WHO fifth centile.

 What can be done to help?
 Education of the East Timorese population about the effects of malnutrition and specific ways to increase family consumption of important nutrients will be a key.
 Demonstrating how to cook nutritious meals, store or process fresh foods so it lasts longer and which ingredients have the highest protein content.
 Also, efforts to work with local farmers on how to improve agricultural yields for their farming communities, will equip Timorese communities with life-saving nutritional and agricultural knowledge.